Along with fats and carbohydrates, protein is an essential building block and macro-nutrient for living a long and healthy life!

 Will Hemp Protein Powder Show Up On A Drug Test?

-Simply put - no, hemp protein will not show up on a drug test.
+Simply put - no, hemp protein powder will not show up on a drug test.

 This is a common question surrounding hemp as it is a strain of the Cannabis Sativa plant, the same family of the plant as Marijuana.
 While hemp does contain trace amounts of the psychoactive molecule THC, you would have to consume an outrageous amount to trigger a drug test.